The glitz! The glamour! The snark!

 New news, NOW.
 The present moment is all.

-But when you’re in business, you need people to care about your core message for longer than Olivia Colman’s post-Oscars hangover.
+But as a solopreneur or service provider, you need people to care about your core message for longer than a post-Oscar-party hangover.

 You don’t want to be caught waving an award around after the conversation’s moved on…

-Sure, just as Hollywood sticks little golden men on its mantelpieces to impress the neighbours, we biz-owners can upload certificates & ‘as featured in’ logos to our websites to woo prospective customers.
+Sure, just as Hollywood sticks little golden men on its mantelpieces to impress the neighbours, we biz-owners can upload all manner of certificates, impressive industry acronyms & tenuous ‘as featured in’ logos to our websites in an attempt to woo prospective customers.

-But once the warm glow of peer-praise starts to fade, and your market’s attention wanders, you might come back down to earth with a bump.
+But once the warm glow of peer-praise starts to fade, and your market’s attention wanders, you may yet come back down to earth with a bump.

-As time passes, your audience can start to realise just how little that award actually means, in context.
+As time passes, your audience can start to realise just how little that award actually means – to them, at least.

 After all, awards are just, like, someone’s opinion (man).